nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 For the general upgrade process, see the page [Upgrading the Nuxeo Platform]({{page page='upgrading-the-nuxeo-platform'}}).

 {{! excerpt}}
-This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2019 (10.10) to Nuxeo Platform Cloud 2020 (10.10).
+This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2019 (10.10) to Nuxeo Platform LTS 2021 (2021.x).
 We strongly encourage you to also have a quick read of the upgrade notes.
 {{! /excerpt}}

 ## Prerequisites